RedHatWorkshops/windows-containers-quickstart/docs/2-InstallingtheWMCO.md

 ## Installing a Windows Node.

 In order for the WMCO to setup the Windows Node, it will need an ssh key to the cloud provider.
 The cloud provider will then mint a new keypair based on the private key provided.
 The WMCO will then use this key to login to the Windows Node and set it up as an OpenShift Node.
+We have already done that so there is no need for you to do that.

-Generate an ssh key for the WMCO to use:
+Generate an ssh key for the WMCO to use (we have already done this step for you):

 ```shell
 $ ssh-keygen -t rsa -f ${HOME}/.ssh/winkey -q -N ''
 ```

-Once you’ve generated the key, add it as a secret to the openshift-windows-machine-config-operator namespace.
+Once you’ve generated the key, add it as a secret to the openshift-windows-machine-config-operator namespace (we have already done this step for you).

 ```shell
 $ oc create secret generic cloud-private-key --from-file=private-key.pem=${HOME}/.ssh/winkey -n openshift-windows-machine-config-operator